 It's hard to look like an investment when you act like a cost.

-Budget season 2017 is on the horizon and a lot of HR leaders are already hunkering down to deal with this same old reality.
-“Costs” inevitably end up at the “budget whipping post”.
+Budget season is on the horizon and a lot of HR leaders are already hunkering down to deal with this same old reality.
+“Costs” typically get cut in version 1 of your budget draft.

 Start by putting yourself in the place of an investor.
 What would you need to know about this business in order to make an investment?